Now on hold until further notice - and the green light comes on...hopefully soon!

 Change, in this sense EQUALS = awareness, growth and higher consciousness.
 Storytelling helps us see "higher" and "deeper."
-Like we're looking into a well.
-Awareness will render us new choices.
+It is like looking into a well at night and seeing the stars reflected in the water.
+Awareness will render new choices in us.
 What does that mean?
 It means that we can choose to make things better, by being aware and conscious.
 We can choose to awaken, just like our medieval ancestors did.

 They were the one's who became aware ...."enlightenment."

 They woke from their sleep.
 But this was just the first step.